arnapou/jstable/README.md

 jsTable
 =======

-jsTable object is a pure javascript Array in which we inject method in order to allow filtering/sorting/limiting.
+jsTable object is a pure javascript Array in which we inject methods in order to allow filtering/sorting/limiting.

 Example
 =======